 Robotics Team Wins IEEE Robotic Competition

-In addition to this impressive win, the Georgia Southern EE department had its best participation ever in presenting research papers — seven faculty members, six graduate students and three undergraduate students presented their research in the technical program of the 2016 IEEE SoutheastCon.
+In addition to this impressive win, the Georgia Southern ECE department had its best participation ever in presenting research papers — seven faculty members, six graduate students and three undergraduate students presented their research in the technical program of the 2016 IEEE SoutheastCon.